ivanmakcw/local-csv-to-json/README.md

-# Local csv to json
+# Locale csv to json

 This is a open source project that allow user to use CSV file to store locale text of different language and automatically generate corresponding locale json file.